 Lecturer in Microbial Metabolomics, University of Surrey

-Faculty of Health and Medical Sciences, University of Surrey, Guildford, Surrey, GU2 7XH
+Faculty of Health and Medical Sciences, University of Surrey, Guildford, Surrey, GU2 7XH.

 Overview: The Beste group uses an integrated approach of genetics, metabolomics, biochemical assays, transcriptomics, chemostat cultures to study the metabolism of a pathogen (Mycobacterium tuberculosis) in the host environment.
-Understanding metabolism of pathogens such as Mycobacterium tuberculosis presents an opportunity not only to identify novel drug targets but also potentiating metabolism has emerged as a potential route for overcoming antimicrobial resistance.
+Understanding metabolism of pathogens, such as Mycobacterium tuberculosis, presents an opportunity not only to identify novel drug targets, but also potentiating metabolism has emerged as a potential route for overcoming antimicrobial resistance.

 Expertise required: Collaboration with mathematical modellers, Medicinal Chemists and pharmaceutical companies.

-Expertise offered: Developing chemostat models for generating high quality data to inform mathematical modelling; generating and studying mutant strains of (M. tuberculosis) in a range of physiologically relevant conditions in vitro and ex vivo conditions; metabolomics including 13C isotopomer analysis; macrophage models of TB; developing and using fluorescent reporter strains to measure growth, transcriptional responses and redox potential; medium through-put antibiotic assays to test novel antimicrobial compounds against mycobacteria.
+Expertise offered: Developing chemostat models for generating high quality data to inform mathematical modelling.
+Generating and studying mutant strains of M. tuberculosis in a range of physiologically relevant conditions in vitro and ex vivo conditions.
+Metabolomics including 13C isotopomer analysis.
+Macrophage models of TB.
+Developing and using fluorescent reporter strains to measure growth, transcriptional responses and redox potential.
+Medium through-put antibiotic assays to test novel antimicrobial compounds against mycobacteria.

-Issues: Obtaining suitable compounds to screen.
+Bottlenecks: Obtaining suitable compounds to screen.
 Elucidating the mechanisms of action of compounds.

 Professor Sanjib Bhakta

-University of London and UCL
+Professor of Molecular Microbiology and Biochemistry, University of London and UCL

 Mycobacteria Research Laboratory, The Institute of Structural and Molecular Biology, Department of Biological Sciences, Birkbeck, University of London and UCL, Malet Street, Bloomsbury, London WC1E 7HX.